sctnightcore/slowtoris/README.md

 various packages by using pip, we suggest PySocks:

     $ sudo pip3 install PySocks

-You can view the usage of this script by running:

-    $ slowtoris.py --help

 If you wish to use the Tor network, tor must be installed and the service must be started.